-Angela is an arts manager whose passion for community, innovation, and quality has inspired 16 years of experience at diverse organizations.
-As Deputy Director, Angela focuses on communications, partnerships, advertising, and grant writing, coordinates Peak Arts Prize and the Business & Arts Lunch, and hosts the “Peak Radar Live” series on Facebook.
-She is a graduate of Leadership Pikes Peak and the Arts Education Collaborative Leadership Academy, and currently serves on the Colorado Springs Convention & Visitors Bureau Marketing Committee and the Colorado Springs Public Art Master Plan committee.
+Angela is an arts manager with 16 years of experience at diverse creative nonprofits.
+As Deputy Director, Angela focuses on communications, partnerships, advertising, and grant writing, coordinates Peak Arts Prize and the Business & Arts Lunch, and hosts a regular “Peak Radar Live” series on Facebook and arts segments on Fox 21’s “Living Local”.
+She is a graduate of Leadership Pikes Peak and the Arts Education Collaborative Leadership Academy.
 Before joining the Cultural Office staff in early 2013, she was Program Manager at the award-winning Children’s Museum of Pittsburgh, where she managed over 400 live programs annually for 250,000 visitors, and founded the FINE Artist Residency Series and Pittsburgh Mini Maker Faire.
-She has also served on the staffs of The Pittsburgh Cultural Trust and Corcoran Gallery and College of Art + Design in Washington, D.C., and volunteered for a variety of large and small arts nonprofits and community initiatives.
+She has also served on the staffs of The Pittsburgh Cultural Trust, Carnegie Mellon University, and Corcoran Gallery and College of Art + Design in Washington, D.C.

 Peak Radar Manager